If you’ve been reading my blog for any length of time, you probably know that I’m practically obsessed with falafel!

 I’ve given up my falafel press and I’m back to using my cookie scoop.
 Form the mixture into small patties, and flatten them slightly.
 Pan fry the patties in a bit of oil over medium-high heat for a few minutes on each side, until they’re a nice golden brown.

-My favorite way to serve (and eat!) them these days is in a flatbread with lettuce, tomato, pickled veggies, creme fraiche dressing, and a bit of my own homemade falafel red sauce or some Lingham’s Chilli Sauce.
+My favorite way to serve (and eat!) them these days is in a flatbread with lettuce, tomato, pickled veggies, creme fraiche dressing, and a bit of my own homemade falafel red sauce.
 The creme fraiche dressing and pickled veggies are something I picked up from kebab houses here, I buy them at the Middle Eastern markets.

 P.S.
 Did you know that you can freeze falafel?
 I tell you how to do it here.